 The best way to avoid acne scars is to not get acne in the first place.
-Going to get a chemical peel every 4-6 weeks or so can put a damper in acne formation.
+Getting a chemical peel every 4-6 weeks or so can put a damper in acne formation.

-Chemical peels can't stop the acne that appears from your hormones.
+Chemical peels can't stop acne that's caused by your hormones.
 Even so, they can help lessen the damage your skin faces from it so you won't scar as much or at all.

 Skin Peeling Treatments Can Remove Your Acne Scars

 Have your acne scars got you feeling down and less confident?
 A chemical peel may be able to help by reducing their appearance.
 Try out one of these skin peeling treatments for acne scars and enjoy softer, smoother skin.